Earth from space

 Analytics of fuel consumption is another huge potential for keeping costs down.
 By analyzing the fleet, different ship designs and technologies, the ship owners and the third-party equipment manufacturers will be able to offer products and ships that significantly reduce the environmental footprint with respect to emissions.

-New technology is enabling onshore ship and fleet management ? making smarter, safer and greener operations.
+New technology enables onshore ship and fleet management - making smarter, safer and greener operations.

 Latest news